07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

 ### GET /module protected

-- Description : list the modules registered in the database
+- Description : list all active modules in the database

 - Request : none